cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/docs/infrastructure.md

 ## Why This Matters
 This VM is the protected counterpart to the future honeypot VM (deployed in the live-ops phase).
-The contrast — a hardened internal host vs. an intentionally exposed monitored host — demonstrates defensive posture design.
+The contrast, a hardened internal host vs. an intentionally exposed monitored host demonstrates defensive posture design.